 Most cyperus grow in rich, moist soil or with roots submerged in water.
-Kept plants groomed by removing dead or broken stems; divided and replanted vigorous plants when the clump becomes too large, saving smaller, outside divisions and discarding the overgrown centers.
+Keep plants groomed by removing dead or broken stems; divide and replantvigorous plants when the clump becomes too large, saving smaller, outside divisions and discarding the overgrown centers.
 Beyond their hardiness range, pot up divisions and keep them over the winter as houseplants.Cyperus albostriatus

 A clump of upright 1 1/2-ft.-tall stems is topped by a tuft of broad leaves and, in late summer, loose starbursts of tiny greenish-yellow flowers.
 Overall appearance is lush and soft.
 Vigorous, invasive plant; best used in contained space.

 Tall, graceful, dark green stems to 6–10 ft. high, topped with clusters of green threadlike parts to 1 1/2 ft. long (longer than small leaves at base of cluster), each tipped with a tiny, brownish flower.
 Will grow quickly in 2 in. of water in a shallow pool, or can be potted and placed on bricks or an inverted pot in deeper water.
 Protect from strong wind.
 Also grows well in rich, moist soil out of water.
 Naturalized on Kauai.
 Especially nice for cut-flower arrangements.

 Flowers and long, thin leaves combine to make filmy brown and green clusters on slender stems about 1 1/2 ft. high.
 Used in Asian-style gardens; sink in pots in water gardens where delicate design of slender, leafless stems will not be lost among larger and coarser plants.